 Many men with enlarged prostates have minor symptoms they can manage with lifestyle changes.
 This includes going to the bathroom as soon as you feel the urge and whenever you have the chance, even if you don’t feel the need.
 Also, cut back on coffee and alcohol, don’t drink fluids too close to bedtime, avoid medicines like decongestants and antihistamines, and maintain a healthy lifestyle.
 Practicing Kegel exercises can help strengthen the muscles around your bladder.

 Many people swear by certain herbal treatments to relieve symptoms of an enlarged prostate.
 Saw palmetto extract, made from berries from the saw palmetto shrub, is probably the most well-known.
 Other alternative treatments include beta-sitosterol and Pygeum africanum herbal extract.
 Studies of alternative treatments for an enlarged prostate have had mixed results.
 Always talk to your doctor before you begin taking any herbal treatment.
 Some can increase your risk of bleeding or interfere with other medications.

 When you aren’t getting the relief you need, it may be time to ask your doctor about prescription medicine.
 Medicines include alpha blockers, such as tamsulosin (Flomax), and 5-alpha-reductase inhibitors, such as finasteride (Proscar) and dutasteride (Avodart).
 Alpha blockers relax the muscles around the prostate and bladder to help the flow of urine.
 The 5-alpha-reductase inhibitors directly shrink the prostate and slow its growth by inhibiting hormones responsible for prostate growth.
 These drugs may be taken together or alone, but certain patients should not take these drugs.
-Be familiar with the risks and potential side effects of any newly prescribed treatment.
+Always consult both your doctor and pharmacist regarding the risks and potential side effects of any newly prescribed treatment.